barumau/pandunia/engli/109_karloge.md

 There are three types of verbs in Pandunia:

-1. Agent-oriented verbs: The subject does the action in the SVO word order.
+1. Active verbs: The subject is the agent, and does the action to the patient.
    The the verb ends in **-a**.
-2. Patient-oriented-verbs: The subject "suffers" the action in the SVO word order.
+2. Passive verbs: The subject is the patient, and "suffers" the action done by the agent.
    The verb ends in **-u**.
-3. Stative: The subject is in the state that is indicated by the verb.
+3. Intransative verbs: The subject is the patient, and there is no agent.
    The verb ends in **-i**.

 Consider the following examples: